COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Introduction

-Dense environments typically host galaxy populations characterized by lower star-formation rates (SFRs), and redder stellar populations compared to lower-density environments, at least up to $z \sim 1$.
-This environmental segregation is reflected in the well-known SFR (or morphology)-density relation \citep[e.g.][]{dressler_galaxy_1980,balogh_dependence_1998}.
-The way galaxies transform is generally explained as the result of a strongly intertwined impact of intrinsic properties, like stellar mass (\textit{nature}) and factors related to the different environment galaxies experience in their lifetimes (\textit{nurture}) \citep[e.g.][]{de_lucia_environmental_2012}.
+Dense environments typically host galaxy populations characterized by lower star formation rates (SFRs) and redder stellar populations compared to lower-density environments, at least up to $z \sim 1$.
+Compared to those in the field, these galaxies are believed to undergo substantial transformation, not only in the SFR \citep[e.g.,][]{scoville_evolution_2013,darvish_effects_2016,taamoli_cosmos2020_2024}, but also in morphology \citep[e.g.,][]{capak_effects_2007,bamford_galaxy_2009}, gas content, and metallicity \citep[e.g.,][]{catinella_galex_2013}.
+This occurs through a variety of processes such as interactions \citep[][]{hausman_galactic_1978}, galaxy harrassment \citep{moore_galaxy_1996}, and ram-pressure stripping (\citealt{gunn_infall_1972}; see e.g., \citealt{boselli_environmental_2006}, for a review).
+This environmental segregation is reflected in the well-known SFR (or morphology)-density relation \citep[e.g.,][]{dressler_galaxy_1980,balogh_dependence_1998}.
+The way galaxies transform is generally explained as the result of a strongly intertwined impact of intrinsic properties, such as stellar mass (nature) and factors related to the different environments galaxies experience in their lifetimes (nurture) \citep[e.g.,][]{de_lucia_environmental_2012}.
 The disentanglement of mass- and environment-driven quenching remains debated.
-Building on the pioneering work of \cite{peng_mass_2010} establishing this two-channel framework, recent studies \citep[e.g.][]{chartab_large-scale_2020,taamoli_cosmos2020_2024,zheng_photometric_2025} have expanded this view, showing that mass quenching is a strong driver across all cosmic times especially on very massive galaxies, while environmental quenching dominates the quenching of galaxies in dense environments at later epochs and especially for satellites, generating a popualtion of quiescent, red, passively evolving galaxies.
-This population, hosted in dense environments like clusters and groups, is known to occupy a tight grouping in the color-magnitude diagram (CMD), known as the red sequence (RS).
+Building on the pioneering work of \cite{peng_mass_2010} establishing this two-channel framework, recent studies \citep[e.g.,][]{chartab_large-scale_2020,taamoli_cosmos2020_2024,zheng_photometric_2025, hatamnia_large-scale_2025} have expanded this view, showing that mass quenching is a strong driver across all cosmic times especially on very massive galaxies, while environmental quenching dominates the quenching of galaxies in dense environments at later epochs and especially for satellites, generating a popualtion of quiescent, red, passively evolving galaxies \citep[e.g.,][]{wetzel_galaxy_2012,ziparo2014,darvish_effects_2016,Kawinwanichakij2017}.
+This population, hosted in dense environments such as clusters and groups, is known to occupy a tight grouping in the color-magnitude diagram (CMD) of the galaxy system, known as the red sequence (RS).
 The study of this prominent feature in the CMDs of galaxy clusters and groups is crucial for tracing the formation and evolution of quiescent galaxies across cosmic time.
-The red sequence is thought to reflect the combined effect of star formation history, chemical enrichment, and environmental quenching, which can be explored by studying the parameters of the RS ridgeline.
-The slope of the line reflects the mass-metallicity relation, the color scatter, and the rest-frame zero-point (or the observed average color) indicate the galaxy population mass and star-formation history \citep[e.g.][]{kodama_origin_1997}.
-The red sequence and quiescent fraction have been extensively studied in massive clusters \citep[e.g.][]{mei_evolution_2009, stott_evolution_2009, hennig_galaxy_2017}.
-However, characterizing them in galaxy groups --- which dominate the halo mass function and host the bulk of galaxies in the Universe --- can provide deeper insights into the different quenching processes and galaxy formation scenarios.